aliciak02/Forensic-Artifact-Recovery-from-Disk-Image/README.md

 ## Ethical and Legal Considerations

 This repository contains the project report and forensic artifacts from a disk image as part of a digital forensics investigation.
 The project was conducted for academic purposes and was performed on a disk image to recover forensic artifacts and reconstruct user activity, following established forensic methods and evidence handling procedures.
-The image itself was never modified, and all analysis was performed in a controlled forensic environment.

 ## License